 Occupancy advance adjustments in the prior year relate to differences between the value of net occupancy advances included for future repayment within the independent valuation and the net occupancy advances on the balance sheet.
 These differences may arise when an occupancy advance has been repaid but is still included in the valuation (repaid resale units) or when a unit has multiple occupancy advances and only the most recent occupancy advance is included within the valuation cash flows.
-This adjustment is made to ensure the total adjustment to the independent valuation of completed units is consistent with the liabilities included within the independent valuation adjustment to model repaid resale stock using an 'in one line' methodology and this limits the requirement for adjustments to the external valuation.
+This adjustment is made to ensure the total adjustment to the independent valuation of completed units is consistent with the liabilities included within the independent valuation of completed units.
+In the current year the independent valuer has adjusted their valuation approach to model repaid resale stock using an 'in one line' methodology and this limits the requirement for adjustments to the external valuation.